someengineering/resoto.com/blog/how-d2iq-reduced-cloud-spend-using-resoto/index.md

 ## Results

-This new approach delivered dramatic cost savings for D2iQ.
+This new approach delivered dramatic cost savings for D2iQ:

-- D2iQ's AWS bill went from $561K per month down to $122K per month—a reduction of $439K or 78%.
+- D2iQ's <abbr title="Amazon Web Services">AWS</abbr> bill decreased from $561K to $122K per month—a reduction of $439K or 78%.

-- Their GCP bill dropped by 55% from $20K to $9K per month.
+- Their Google Cloud bill dropped by 55% from $20K to $9K per month.

 The cost reduction happened gradually within the 90 days of the project.
 In sum, this meant savings of $450K per month delivered at the end of the 90 days, or $5.4M per year.
 Cash that goes straight to D2iQ's bottom line.
 Enforcing the new lifecycle policy through tags meant that the cloud bill wouldn't slowly creep up again.